 - Personal and Social Growth – Foster leadership, accomplishment, self-worth, teamwork, pride, and appreciation of music among singers, parents/guardians, and audience members.

 - Diversity, Accessibility and Safety – Enrich the lives of children from all religious, racial, cultural, and economic backgrounds.
 Never compromise the safety and security of our singers.

 - Creativity and Excellence – Strive to lead locally, nationally, and internationally and to pursue excellence in quality music education for singers and for teachers.

 Every week the Indianapolis Children’s Choir (ICC) serves approximately 5,500 young people in, including more than 2,500 singers between the ages of 18 months and 18 years who are enrolled in the ICC’s weekly, in-depth music education programs.
 Founded in 1986 by Henry Leck, and under the leadership of Artistic Director Joshua Pedde, the ICC nurtures and inspires student achievement through quality music education and the pursuit of artistic excellence in choral music performance.
-The 2016-2017 season marks the introduction of Artistic Director Joshua Pedde, as the ICC enters a new era.

 Housed on the campus of Butler University in Indianapolis, participants in the ICC’s programs represent the diversity of central Indiana with children from nearly 20 counties, including all of the Indianapolis area suburbs and nearby rural communities.
 These children come from more than 359 schools and 56 school districts.
 Each week, the ICC holds 110 rehearsals and music classes.